lschwetlick/SceneWalk_Model/docs/sw_evaluation.rst

 Evaluation
 ==========
 This module is for paralellizing likelihood estimation using the model.
+When getting the model likelihood for large data sets or when computing it many times it may be beneficial to paralellize the get_scanpath_likelihood function.

-When estimating parameters we differentiate between two layers of paralallization.
+This paralellized evaluateion of the model can happen at the level of subjects (run each on different cores) and/or at the level of trials (split trials into groups and run these groups in parallel).

-We can make seperate estimations for each subject or we can pool multiple subjects into one estimation.
-If the former is the case, the num_processes_subjs argument  in this module must be 1 (because the data set that is passed to it only includes the one subject).
-If, on the other hand we are pooling subjects the argument can be as large as the number of subjects in the pool.
+´num_processes_subj´ is the number of processes between which the subjects are split.

-num_processes_trials is the number of processes within each subject, i.e. the number of cores the trials are spread onto.
+´num_processes_trials´ is the number of processes within each subject, i.e. the number of cores the trials are spread onto.

 The main relevant function to call from the outside is